rapp-project/rapp-api/python/README.md

 ## Calling RAPP Platform Services - API usage.

+API users are able to select from 2 API implementations:

+- **High level API**
+- **Advanced API**

+The first one allow API users to easily call RAPP PLatform Services through simple function calls.
+The second one is for advanced usage, delivered for expert developers.
+This is an object-oriented implementation.
+As we will later describe, the advanced API usage allow creation of Cloud Messages.
+Both Platform requests and responses are described by static objects.

+**Note**: The High Level API actually wraps the Advanced API.

+### Advanced API usage

 `RappPlatformService` is the RAPP term for an established connection to the RAPP-Platform Services, over the www (World-Wide-Web).
 Each Platform Service has it's own unique Response and Request message.